sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/scale.md

 ```
 A MinIO instance that serves as local S3-compatible object storage.
 It holds index uploads for precise code intelligence before they can be processed.
+The data is for temporary storage and content will be automatically deleted once processed.
 ```

 | Replica     |                                                         |